Vittles Vault: A Plain Guide to Baby-Proof Dog Food Storage

 The two-species problem it solves

 The screw lid is the personality of the product: three seconds, two hands, every time.
-Owners who scoop twice a day report it becomes muscle memory; owners who wanted one-handed flip-top convenience knew the trade and took the flip-top — and their toddlers learned to open it, which is the whole story in one sentence.
+Owners who scoop twice a day report it becomes muscle memory; owners who wanted one-handed flip-top convenience say they knew the trade and took the flip-top — and their toddlers learned to open it, which is the whole story in one sentence.

-Two practical notes from long-term reviews: wash and dry it fully between refills (kibble dust plus time builds a film), and if you go bag-in-vault, keep the bag’s lot number visible — it’s your recall insurance.
-The plastic itself has a reputation for surviving garages, road trips, and being stood on by children.
+Two practical notes recur in long-term reviews: wash and dry it fully between refills (owners mention kibble dust plus time builds a film), and if you go bag-in-vault, keep the bag’s lot number visible — it’s your recall insurance.

 Who should buy it — and who shouldn’t